Kootenay Ice foiled by rookie goalie, lose 3-1 in Prince George - Cranbrook Daily Townsman

 After ending the period with shots 15 -7 in their favour, the Ice capitalized early in the second frame as Loeden Schaufler flipped up a puck past centre ice which miraculously found a streaking Krebs.

-Out to play the puck at a risky distance from his crease, Krebs caught Gauthier and slid the puck into an empty net to tie the game.
+Out to play the puck at a risky distance from his crease, Gauthier was caught by Krebs who slid the puck into an empty net to tie the game.

 Great play by Schaufler, good speed by Krebs but no doubt a strange tying goal for the @WHLKootenayICE.